Purcellville Cannons

 The Purcellville Cannons are a collegiate summer baseball team in Purcellville, Virginia.
 They play in the north division of the Valley Baseball League.
-The team plays its home games at Fireman's Field, located adjacent to historic Bush Tabernacle.
+The team plays its home games at Fireman's Field, located adjacent to Bush Tabernacle.

 History

 The Wranglers were the second team to represent Luray in the Valley League.
-The Luray Colonials competed in the Valley League from 1958-1969.
-The Colonials won the Valley Baseball League championship for four years straight, from 1965-1968.
+The Luray Colonials competed in the Valley League from 1958 to 1969.
+The Colonials won the Valley Baseball League championship for four years straight, from 1965 to 1968.